-3.6 incubator temperature: The air temperature at a point 10 centimeters (cm) above and centered over the mattress surface.
+3.5 incubator temperature: The air temperature at a point 10 cm above and centered over the mattress surface.

-3.7 incubator temperature equilibrium: The condition reached when the average incubator temperature varies no more than 0.2° C over a period of 1 hour (h).
+3.6 incubator temperature equilibrium: The condition reached when the average incubator temperature does not vary more than 0.2° C over a period of 1 hour.

-3.8 incubator test load: The incubator test load is a 43-centimeters- (16.9 inches [in]) long by 5.4-centimeters- (2.125 in) diameter copper tube filled with distilled water (see figure 2, page 32).
+3.7 incubator test load: The incubator test load is a 43 cm (16.9 inches) long by 5.4 cm (2.125 inches) diameter copper tube filled with distilled water (see figure 3).

 NOTE-The incubator test load is intended for use in comparing and validating incubator performance.
-It provides an indication of the partitioning of heat loss (or gain) between convective/conductive and radiative heat transfer and acts as a thermal load during testing of the correlation between control temperature and infant temperature in ITC mode.
-It is neither intended nor believed to simulate an infant's thermal response (e.g., an incubator test load has no evaporative heat loss, circulation, or internal heat generation), and is therefore used only during tests at infant temperature equilibrium.
+It provides an indication of the partitioning of heat loss (or gain) between convective/conductive and radiative heat transfer and acts as a thermal load during testing of the correlation of control temperature and infant temperature in ITC mode.
+It is neither intended nor believed to simulate an infant's thermal response (for example, an incubator test load has no evaporative heat loss, circulation, or internal heat generation) and is therefore used only during tests at infant temperature equilibrium.

-3.9 indicated temperature: The temperature displayed by the readout of the incubator temperature or infant temperature.
+3.8 indicated temperature: The temperature displayed by the readout of the incubator temperature or infant temperature.

-3.10 infant: That portion of the incubator designed to contain the infant.
+3.9 infant compartment: That portion of the incubator designed to contain the infant.

-3.11 infant temperature: Skin temperature of the infant as measured by manufacturer's specified means and location.
+3.10 infant temperature: Skin temperature as measured by the incubator manufacturer's specified means and location.

-3.12 infant temperature controlled (ITC) incubator: An incubator in which the infant temperature is maintained at a value set by the operator.
+3.11 infant temperature controlled (ITC) incubator: An incubator in which the infant temperature is maintained at a value set by the operator.

-3.13 infant temperature equilibrium: The condition when the incubator test load surface temperature varies by no more than 0.2° C in 1 h.
+3.12 infant temperature equilibrium: The condition when the incubator test load surface temperature does not vary by more than 0.2° C in 1 hour.

-3.14 inspection: Any examination (e.g., visual or auditory) that does not require the use of special laboratory applications or procedures and/or verification of manufacturing and test records.
+3.13 inspection: Any examination, such as a visual or auditory one, which does not require the use of special laboratory applications or procedures and/or verification of manufacturing and test records.